-What's Coming Up Next Week:
+What's Coming Up in the Next Module:

-Well done on reaching the end of this week's module.
-Remember, if you have questions at any point, please do ask in our Facebook group.
-If it's something you'd prefer to discuss privately, you can send me a message via the Facebook group or you can email me at ali@aliventures.com.
+Well done on reaching the end of the first module.
+Remember, if you have questions at any point, please do pop into the Aliventures Club Facebook group: it's a really friendly place.